 After graduating from SCAD, I participated in an arts incubator program, part of the revitalization efforts of the downtown historic district in Stone Mountain, GA, where I owned and ran a small art gallery and studio.
 This led to a position as the Executive Director of the Downtown Development Authority and the Main Street organization for the City of Stone Mountain.

 My husband and I moved to the Georgia coast in 2014 and I took the Executive Director’s position at Glynn Visual Arts in 2015.
-Most of my creative energies are now spent managing Glynn Visual Arts, a non-profit community arts center on Saint Simons Island, GA.
-It’s a perfect blending of my artistic and business experience.
-I am on the Board of Directors of Golden Isles Arts & Humanities and has completed the Glynn County Chamber of Commerce’s Leadership Glynn program.
+Most of my creative energies were spent managing Glynn Visual Arts, a non-profit community arts center on Saint Simons Island, GA.
+It was a perfect blending of my artistic and business experience.
+I was also on the Board of Directors of Golden Isles Arts & Humanities and completed the Glynn County Chamber of Commerce’s Leadership Glynn program.

-• BFA Sculpture 2009, Summa cum laude - Savannah College of Art & Design (SCAD) - Atlanta, GA
+BFA Sculpture, Summa cum laude - Savannah College of Art & Design (SCAD) - Atlanta, GA

-While technically I am a sculptor, I use a variety of mediums and materials to communicate.
+I use a variety of mediums and materials to communicate.
 Ceramics is a first love.
 I work with a variety of techniques but am mainly drawn to slab building for its architectural qualities.
-Assemblage and collage provide design and material challenges which really appeal to me and transformation is an important and continuing theme.
-The idea of making something interesting or beautiful from nothing or discarded/recycled items is a great joy.
+Assemblage and mixed/media collage provide design and material challenges which really appeal to me.
+Transformation is an important and continuing theme.
+The idea of making something interesting, beautiful or meaningful from nothing or discarded/recycled items is a really satisfying.